Weisbrod Memorial County Hospital

 Weisbrod Memorial County Hospital is a critical access hospital in Eads, Colorado, in Kiowa County.
 The hospital is governed by a special district called Kiowa County Hospital District, with a publicly elected board of directors.

 History

 Weisbrod Memorial County Hospital takes its name from George Weisbrod (died 1924), a Kiowa County resident who left his estate to the county to establish a hospital.
 The original hospital building was set to be constructed as a Works Project Administration project in 1937, but the Dust Bowl and World War II delayed its construction.
 It finally opened in 1943 as a county hospital.
 In 1963, the hospital was re-organized as a special district hospital.
 The hospital added new wings in the 1960s and in 1970.
-It also operates a nursing home.
+The Kiowa County Hospital District also owns and operates the Sandstone Heights Nursing Home.